imjihuan/fuego/docs/rst_src/criteria.json.rst

-The interpretation of this criteria file is that the test may fail up to 2 individual test cases, under the 'default' test set, and still pass.
+The interpretation of this criteria file is that the test may fail up to 2 individual test cases, under the ``default`` test set, and still pass.

 Child results
 ===================